NavnitK/technical-experiment-template/Modifiability.md

   Integration completed in under 4 hours; no unintended side effects observed

 ### 🛠 Approach 1: Abstract Common Services with Map Interface
-- Define a common abstract interface for map services that all map providers implement, including the existing VCL-based one.
+- Define a common abstract interface for map services that all map providers.
-- The RUI depends only on this interface, allowing the map provider to be swapped by replacing the implementation.
+- The RUI depends only on this interface, allowing the map provider to be swapped.
 - This reduces coupling between UI and map components and increases cohesion within map modules.

 ### 🛠 Approach 2: Modularize Map Component with Dependency Injection